garatma/uns-fatman/README.md

 # Fatman

-Graphical front-end developed in C, GTK, and Glade for Arch Linux's command line package manager _pacman_, as part of the activities and project of the course of _Design and Development of Human-Computer Interaction_ of the degree of _Computer Engineering_ in 2020, _Universidad Nacional del Sur_.
+Graphical front-end developed in C and GTK (also Glade) for Arch Linux's command line package manager _pacman_, as part of the activities and project of the course of _Design and Development of Human-Computer Interaction_ of the degree of _Computer Engineering_ in 2020, _Universidad Nacional del Sur_.

 # Details